From Ruby Ridge to Gaza’s Ruins: When the Right Cheers Tyranny Abroad

 If that sounds like a school teacher scolding a class of 8th graders, that is because teaching was Trudeau’s former occupation before being elected to office on the basis of his good looks, smooth speech, and all-around nice guy appearance.
 There is a certain demographic that swooned after this young charismatic figure, despite his far-left disposition.

 Of course, what works in the classroom doesn’t necessarily make the best approach for leading a diverse nation.
-A teacher is an authoritarian, they rule over the children either buy their superior knowledge or simply by the hierarchical structure needed to keep order in a school.
+A teacher is an authoritarian, they rule over the children either by their superior knowledge or simply by the hierarchical structure needed to keep order in a school.
 But that’s not how a liberal democracy with elected representatives is supposed to work.

 It is not Trudeau’s job to decide what views are and are not acceptable.
 And that is the very tone that is starting to provoke a response.
 People are getting tired of politicians, with no moral authority (see: Trudeau in blackface) or real expertise forcing them to comply and lecturing them about what views are or are not acceptable.